OctopusDeploy/docs/docs/infrastructure/workers/dynamic-worker-pools.md

 ## Dynamic Worker Images

 Each dynamic worker pool can specify the worker image used.
 Windows Server Core 2019 is the default.
-Ubuntu Server 18.04 worker images are also available.
+Ubuntu Server 18.04 (end-of-life, see [below](#ubuntu-18.04)) and 22.04 worker images are also available.

 Editing a dynamic worker pool allows you to modify the image used.